teppolap/ecommercesite/README.md

 # E-Commerce Site

 A full-stack e-commerce web application built with modern technologies to provide users with a seamless shopping experience.
-This project demonstrates an efficient and scalable approach to designing, developing, and managing an e-commerce platform.

 ## Features